Updated: Q1 2023

 • The Next Wave

-Apis Cor is taking deposits to begin building in 2023.
+Apis Cor is taking deposits to begin building now.

 And companies like Lennar & Palari are working with 3d printed home companies to build entire communities.
 If they sell out their communities quickly, more are almost guaranteed to follow soon after.